nya3jp/tast/docs/code_reviews.md

 ### How can I become a Tast reviewer?

 Please write and review Tast changes to get used to Go, Tast and integration test best practices in general.
-Typically you need to write more than 10 non-trivial changes to feel familiar with Tast.
+Typically one writes more than 5 non-trivial changes before feeling familiar with Tast.

 Once you feel ready to go, please send a mail to chromeos-velocity@google.com to join shadow reviews.
 See [go/tast-shadow-review] for details of the process.